-- Regulatory measures, which may set certain minimum standards on the whole agricultural area and can designate certain areas of 'high' landscape value as national parks or reserves, and impose restrictions on certain management practices for farmers in these areas (e.g. the national park system created both in France, see Bonnieux and Rainelli, 1996); or protect specific landscape features (e.g. the Hedgerow Regulations in the United Kingdom). - Community and voluntary based systems, which set out to devolve the responsibility and management of natural resources, the environment and landscapes to farm families, rural communities and local governments. - Measuring the costs of landscape provision can help policy makers determine the outlays by farmers in maintaining and/or restoring certain landscape elements.
+- and landscape payments) management agreements based on individual agreements between farmers and regional/national authorities, where payments are provided in compensation for restrictions on certain farming practices and maintenance of key landscape features (e.g. the ΕU Environmentally Sensitive Area Schemes). - Regulatory measures, which may set certain minimum standards on the whole agricultural area and can designate certain areas of 'high' landscape value as national parks or reserves, and impose restrictions on certain management practices for farmers in these areas (e.g. the national park system created both in France, see Bonnieux and Rainelli, 1996); or protect specific landscape features (e.g. the Hedgerow Regulations in the United Kingdom). - Community and voluntary based systems, which set out to devolve the responsibility and management of natural resources, the environment and landscapes to farm families, rural communities and local governments. - 2.18 Measuring the costs of landscape provision can help policy makers determine the outlays by farmers in maintaining and/or restoring certain landscape elements.
 These costs may relate to cultural and heritage features, such as spending by farmers on the conservation of historic sites and/or buildings on farmland.
-However, expenditure could also involve costs incurred in hedge or stone wall maintenance that, while providing a positive externality in terms of the landscape, may also generate benefits for the farmer, for example, by providing a windshield for crops and livestock. - 1.19 The difficulty for policy makers is that there are few precise rules that indicate the 'correct' or optimal provision of landscape.
+However, expenditure could also involve costs incurred in hedge or stone wall maintenance that, while providing a positive externality in terms of the landscape, may also generate benefits for the farmer, for example, by providing a windshield for crops and livestock. - 2.19 The difficulty for policy makers is that there are few precise rules that indicate the 'correct' or optimal provision of landscape.
 How much is optimal, precisely which landscape features does society value, and to what extent do changes in policies and policy mixes affect landscape?
 (Sinner, 1997).
 To help answer these questions indicators of agricultural landscapes provide a tool to better inform future policy decisions by recording the stock of landscape features, determining how these features are changing over time, establishing what share of agricultural land is under public/private schemes for landscape conservation, and measuring the cost of landscape provision by farmers and the value society attaches to agricultural landscapes.